aaneloy/ROS-Windows10/README.md

 # Why ROS

-there are several other goals of the ROS framework:
+Some goals of the ROS framework:

 * Thin: ROS is designed to be as thin as possible -- we won't wrap your main() -- so that code written for ROS can be used with other robot software frameworks.
 A corollary to this is that ROS is easy to integrate with other robot software frameworks: ROS has already been integrated with OpenRAVE, Orocos, and Player.